Get Rock Hard Abs with This 4-Minute Japanese Trick

-- From this position, jump back into place with your knees together.
+- From this position, jump back into the starting position with your knees together.

 - Repeat for 20 seconds.

-Now for an excellent exercise that’s a classic: pushups!
-To strengthen the abdomen even more, the Tabata protocol suggests we do the following:
+Now for an excellent exercise that’s a classic: push-ups!
+For rock hard abs, the Tabata protocol suggests we do the following:

 - While face down and supporting your body with your arms, bend your knee up to your chest and hold this position for 10 seconds.